Flower Bulbs - Propagation

 are propagated by division or separation of the underground bulbs or roots.

-As a matter of fact, it is essential and healthy to separate them every couple
+As a matter of fact, it is essential and healthy to separate them every few

-of years.
-Otherwise, the plants will get overcrowded and produce smaller,
+years.
+Otherwise, the plants will get overcrowded and produce smaller, lackluster

 Bulbs and corms- Separate each individual bulb.
 Discard any small